 TEMBO’s micro-business program supports women in Longido District to develop income generating activities that lead to economic independence and enhanced quality of life for themselves and their families.
-Many of the women in the area live a very traditional lifestyle, while others have some education and/or varying degrees of basic business experience.
-We have learned that access to credit is only one factor in their achieving their goals.
-Accordingly, we have developed a number of strategies:
+The vast majority of women in the area follow a pastoralist way of life, lack basic education and human rights.
+TEMBO works to support this group of marginalized women by providing them with access to micro-finance loans or goats.

 Currently, TEMBO provides microfinance loans to over 136 women.
 Based on the work of Muhammad Yunus and the Grameen Bank, women work together in groups to support one another with business development and scheduled loan repayments.
 The women in the TEMBO microfinance loan program use the loan to operate businesses such as small restaurants and a pharmacy.
 Some women sell chickens and eggs or traditional fabrics, and others set up vegetable stands at the Saturday market.